 I like to keep my lessons varied by incorporating a mixture of learning methods; reading and comprehension, listening to aural tapes, written and oral expression.

-I am a first year Bsc college student in UCD.
+I am a second year Bsc college student in UCD.
 I have always been passionate about learning languages, I studied French for six years in secondary school and I have a strong linguistic ability.
 In my lessons I focus on oral proficiency through spoken french and regular revision of grammar and verbs.

 I also offer lessons in biology and Irish, each of which I have a great interest and proficiency in also.
 I achieved H1 grades in each of these three subjects at leaving cert level.